streamich/entask/README.md

 4. `setTimeout`

 If you are running in Node.js or browser environemnt, then `macrotask` will at least default to `setTimeout`.
-If you are running in an evironment, that does not even have `setTimeout` method, `macrotask` may equal to `null`.
+If you are running in an evironment that does not even have `setTimeout` method, `macrotask` may equal to `null`.